dynatrace-oss/fluent-plugin-dynatrace/README.md

 > This project is developed, maintained and supported by Dynatrace.

-A fluentd output plugin for sending logs to the Dynatrace [Generic log ingest API v2](https://www.dynatrace.com/support/help/shortlink/log-monitoring-log-data-ingestion).
+A fluentd output plugin for sending logs to the Dynatrace [Generic log ingest API v2](https://docs.dynatrace.com/docs/shortlink/log-monitoring-log-data-ingestion).
+For more information, see [the Dynatrace documentation on streaming logs with Fluentd](https://docs.dynatrace.com/docs/shortlink/log-monitoring-stream-logs-with-fluentd).

 ## Requirements

 - An instance of fluentd >= v1.0 from which logs should be exported
 - Ruby version >= 2.7.0
-- An ActiveGate with the Generic log ingest API v2 enabled as described in the [Dynatrace documentation](https://www.dynatrace.com/support/help/shortlink/log-monitoring-log-data-ingestion)
+- An ActiveGate with the Generic log ingest API v2 enabled as described in the [Dynatrace documentation](https://docs.dynatrace.com/docs/shortlink/log-monitoring-log-data-ingestion)
-- A [Dynatrace API token](https://www.dynatrace.com/support/help/shortlink/api-authentication) with the `logs.ingest` (Ingest Logs) scope
+- A [Dynatrace API token](https://docs.dynatrace.com/docs/shortlink/api-authentication) with the `logs.ingest` (Ingest Logs) scope

 ## Installation